Coenicorn/DeGroeneWeide/backend/CONVENTIONS.md

 Note that the `respondwithstatus` function takes one additional argument; an object.
 This object will, *in the dev environment*, be sent to the client and must thus be of value to the developer. **In production, this object is NOT sent to the client**, so make sure that it doesn't contain anything important to the client.
 Instead, send those in the status string.

 The status string **must not** contain any implementation-specific data, such as entire error objects (`Error`), error object status messages (`Error.message`) or anything that might give away some information about the backend.

+## Responding to requests in routes

+Whenever the server is responding to a client request with data, you may respond by directly calling the appropriate function on the `response` object (i.e. `res.json({ data: someDataObject })`). **IN ALL OTHER CASES** you **must** use the `respondwithstatus` function.
+This is to ensure that all server responses are similar, and reduces confusion among backend developers, as well as among the people who are calling the routes (i.e. Jurre).
+This way, we can standardize status messages and responses.

+An exception here is an empty `200` response.
+In this case, you **must** use the `respondOK` function in `util.js`.
+When you inspect this function, it is just a wrapper for `respondwithstatus(res, 200, "OK")`.
+Even so, it is good practice to standardize this response, because it is used quite often.